Excel AVERAGE Function

 - number2 - [optional] A number or cell reference that refers to numeric values.

-The AVERAGE function can handle up to 255 arguments, which can be a mixture of references and constants:
+The numbers provided to AVERAGE can be a mix of references and constants:

 =AVERAGE(A1,A2,4) // returns 3